 Where I believe I’ve had the most impact in sharing my story has been with my patients (a term I use to describe a role identity rather than the person as a whole).
 It has served to reduce the power differential and sense of “us versus them”, allowing me to be more effective and empathetic as a nurse and allowing my patients to feel respected and understood.
 I support my patients in raising their own voices to stand up for themselves and their choices, because I have experienced firsthand how devastating it can be to have choice taken away.

 It’s important for our society to accept that mental illness can and does happen to anyone.
 For that to happen, we as a community of people living with mental illness need to raise our voices.
-Research has shown that the best way to challenge mental illness stigma is for people to be exposed to individuals with mental illness (if you’re interested in finding out more about this, see my post on Patrick Corrigan’s The Stigma Effect).
+Research has shown that the best way to challenge mental illness stigma is for people to be exposed to individuals with mental illness.
 Yet that only works if we make ourselves known as people with mental illness.

 Speaking up is not necessarily something that will feel right, safe, appropriate, or doable for all people at all times.
 And that’s completely ok; it just means the rest of us have to speak a little bit louder.